 Category: Student Communications

-The deadline to apply for Spring Quarter graduation is almost here.
+The deadline to apply for Winter Quarter graduation is almost here.
 This is a great time to review your transcript and see how close you are to completing your program of study.

 You can apply for graduation one quarter before your final quarter.

-If you expect to graduate at the end of either spring or summer quarter, please follow the steps to Appy for Graduation.
+If you expect to graduate at the end of either Winter or Spring quarter, please follow the steps to Apply for Graduation.
 This will ensure that your degree or certificate is posted to your transcript and your diploma is issued.

 Upcoming Graduation Application Deadlines